hmrc/tamc-frontend/README.md

 Tax rates
 ------------
-The service should now dynamically pick the tax year from the system.
+The service should now dynamically pick the tax year from the current system date.
 The tax year rates must be updated every tax year before 6 April in [conf/data/tax-rates.conf] file to pick the new tax rates.
+If the rates are not updated it will take consider zero (0) for all the fields from tax-rates files

 Requirements